|

 used in SQL positioned update/delete statements to identify the

-object generated by this statement.
+current row in the ResultSet object generated by this statement.
 If

 the database doesn't support positioned update/delete, this